AntonioDehesa/tilop/README.md

 Completed the "Image Processing" section in the Python for CV course.
 And, as soon as i started the video processing section, i discovered, that the webcam does not work, so i will try again in windows.
 Trying to solve it took longer than expected, and i could not do the daily challenge.

+## Day 37: March 5 2021
+### Today's progress:

+Completed "Video processing" section in the Python for CV Course.
+I really liked this part of the course, because it is what i want to do after i complete this course. and the next section, is object detection. i am truly excited
 <!---
 ## Day x
 ### Today's progress: